daviebadger/books/yaml/yaml.rst

 Comment Indicator
 -----------------

-There are two styles, how to write comments, which should explain use values if it is not clear at first sight:
+There are two styles, how to write comments, which should explain used values if it is not clear at first sight:

 #. flow style, where a comment starts at the end of a line after a value, with